Elusive Plunges and Heavy Intermediate-mass-ratio Inspirals from Single and Binary Supermassive Black Holes: Introduction

 EMRIs constitute one of the key science objectives of space-based gravitational-wave observatories such as LISA \citep{Babak_2017, Amaro_Seoane_2017_LISA}.
 Their gradual orbital evolution and the accumulation of a very large number of cycles around an MBH allow for exceptionally high signal-to-noise ratios (SNR) \citep{Amaro_Seoane_2018}.
 This, in turn, enables precise mapping of the spacetime geometry in the strong-gravity regime \citep{Ryan_1995}, making EMRIs powerful probes for testing the predictions of General Relativity (GR) \citep{Pappas_2015, Cardoso_2016, Cardenas_2024}.
 Furthermore, since their orbital evolution and consequently their GW-waveform is extremely sensitive to external perturbations, such events can also provide valuable information on: the presence of a an MBH companion \citep{Yunes_2011a} or a gaseous disc in the system \citep{Narayan_2000,Yunes_2011b}.

 An important quantity in studies of compact object dynamics around massive black holes is the relative occurrence of direct plunges (DPs) versus EMRIs.
 In the classical picture, DPs are expected to arise mainly from orbits with large initial semi-major axes, while EMRIs originate from more tightly bound orbits with smaller semi-major axes.
 Because DPs follow highly eccentric, nearly radial trajectories, they emit only weak gravitational radiation, making their signals difficult to detect with current GW detectors due to the resulting low signal-to-noise ratio (SNR).
 However, \citet{Qunbar_2024} recently showed that this dichotomy breaks down for lower-mass SMBHs ($M_{\bullet} \lesssim 10^5 \: \mathrm{M_{\odot}}$).
-In this regime, they identified a new class of inspirals—termed \emph{cliffhanger} EMRIs—that do not follow the standard semi-major axis dependence, that were subsequently confirmed and further characterized by \cite{Mancieri_2025b}.
+In this regime, they identified a new class of inspirals—termed \emph{cliffhanger} EMRIs—that do not follow the standard semi-major axis dependence, subsequently confirmed by \cite{Mancieri_2025a}.
+More broadly, recent work has highlighted a growing diversity of EMRI formation channels and phenomenology, including highly eccentric burst-like inspirals with extremely large mass ratios (X-MRIs; \citealt{Amaro_Seoane_2019}), environmentally driven EMRIs with long inspiral timescales (E-EMRIs; \citealt{Amaro_Seoane_2024}), and stochastic, intermittently observable sources often referred to as \emph{popcorn} EMRIs \citep{Amaro_Seoane_2025_popcorn}, underscoring that the traditional DP–EMRI classification may be overly simplistic.

 In analogy to the dynamical evolution around a single SMBH, the presence of a second SMBH introduces additional layers of complexity, giving rise to a broader range of rich and distinctive dynamical phenomena.
 In such systems, the interplay between two-body relaxation, relativistic precession, and secular mechanisms such as the eccentric von Zeipel-Kozai–Lidov (ZKL) oscillations \citep{von_Zeipel_1910,Kozai_1962, Lidov_1962, Naoz_2016,Ito_2019}, combined with the inherently chaotic nature of multi-body interactions, can significantly alter the orbital evolution of surrounding compact objects and stars.
 It has been found that this channel can enhance the rate of EMRIs \citep{Bode_2013, Naoz_2022, Mazzolari_2022} and tidal disruption events (TDEs) \citep{Chen_2008,Chen_2009,Chen_2011,Chen_2013,Li_2015,Ricarte_2016}, thereby enriching the astrophysical signatures expected from galactic nuclei hosting SMBH binaries.